How to recover deleted photos from Samsung Galaxy S4

 My darling baby boy deleted all the photos in my Samsung Galaxy S4!

-Before you hit the big red panic button, you should know that the files deleted from Galaxy S4 are not necessarily erased, they are more likely alive and well, with proper file recovery software, files deleted from Samsung Galaxy S4 could be recovered in just a few clicks of mouse.
+Before you hit the big red panic button, you should know that the files deleted from Galaxy S4 are not necessarily erased, they are more likely alive and well, with proper file recovery software, files deleted from Samsung Galaxy S4 could be recovered with photo recovery software (Download for Windows or Mac OS) in just a few clicks of mouse.

 How to recover deleted photos from Samsung Galaxy S4